 Interestingly, the New Yorker chose to feature the famous “blue marble” photo; we’ve all seen it a thousand times.
 Note that at this scale no human trace whatsoever is visible.
 You would have to come much closer to recognize signs of our existence.
 And if as you did so you paid attention, you could not help but notice that humans actually occupy only a very small percentage of this planet’s surface in significant numbers.
 Despite our recent and rapid population increase, vast swaths of Eurasia, North and South America, Australia, and Africa are uninhabited by us, or nearly so.
 Antarctica, that ice-swaddled southern landmass half the size of Africa, has no permanent human presence whatsoever.
 The oceans, covering seventy percent of our planet’s surface, bear only a handful of transient humans at any one time.
 If you threw a rock at the Earth from space, your chance of actually hitting a human would be infinitesimal.

 This is not to say that we don’t affect our home planet.
 Obviously we do.
 We have an unfortunate tendency to foul our own nest.
 We carelessly move species about, upsetting the local balance.
-We blithely destroy the habitats of other species in order to make room for our own.
+We blithely erase the habitats of other species in order to make room for our own.
 Even so, our influence pales in comparison to that of the Earth’s natural processes.
 For all our grandiose pretensions, everything we build, everything we do turns to dust in the fullness of time.

 We wring our hands at the rising proportion of carbon dioxide in the atmosphere, forgetting that our contribution is a tiny fraction of the total.
 We ignorantly label it “poison,” oblivious to its crucial, life-giving role.
 We naively, anthropomorphically imagine the planet reeling from its toxic excess; our fault, of course.
 Yet if the planet really could speak, it would confess a craving for the precious gas, alarmingly scarce now compared with earlier, more fecund epochs.

 We fret and moan over the incursion of our species upon the rainforest.
 Yet the forest fights back–and wins–every single time.
 Clear the land and then walk away from it, and it will be reclaimed almost instantly.
 In a year you will be a fast-fading memory; in five, little trace of you will remain; in fifty, it will be as though you had never even existed.
-This supposed contest between humans and nature–note the artificial separation–isn’t even close except in human imaginations.
+This supposed contest between humans and nature–note the artificial separation–isn’t even close except in our imaginations.

 It appeals to our egoistic natures to imagine that the fate of the Earth rests in our hands, a breathtaking conceit.
 But we do not command this planet.
 It commands us.
 Humanity, which reflexively and fervently believes itself the end-all and be-all, is dwarfed in every conceivable way by the sheer immensity of its home planet.
-It is enormous; we are tiny.
+It is vast; we are minuscule.
 It is incomprehensibly ancient; we appeared but an instant ago.
 Even at our very, very worst, we are little more than a minor, fleeting annoyance.
 And even at our very, very best, we are, ultimately, irrelevant.

 Nature–tough, resilient, wise, unsentimental, ruthless–has many ways of putting us in our place, and will undoubtedly do precisely that should we step too far out of line.